aglensmith/brocli/README.md

 If a domain is entered before the command, brocli will navigate to the page on that domain.
 If no domain is entered, brocli will use the tab's current location.
 For example:

 * entering `-o 123` will navigate to the order edit of the site in the current tab.
 * entering `store1234.mysparkpay.com -o 123` will navigate to store1234's order edit, regardless of current location.

+Multiple entities or ids can be specified by comma seperating them.
+Ex: `-o 100219,100220` - opens order edit for `100219` in current tab and `100220` in a new tab.

 ### Audit
 * `cata (<ID>)` - category audit.
 Ex: `-cata 12`